shrey8761/stroke_risk_prediction/Readme.txt

-select TDenv interpret is used
+select TDenv conda interpret is used
 Run The App.py as python file

 Give all inputs in numeric form